 It is pretty clear that, in order to make sure you do get an income from your rental property, you will need to sit down and carefully go over the numbers.
 After you have figured out your total annual costs on the property and subtracted that from your projected rental income, you will find your annual profit.
 If you appear to be coming out ahead by $100 to $200 a month, then you are within the industry standard.
 If it looks like you will be coming out behind, then the only reasons you have to hold on to your property is to wait for a better time to sell it at a higher price.

 Tax Benefits for Owning Rental Property

 In its current form, the tax code is full of laws that only serve to benefit people who rent out residential properties.
-There are many deductions that landlords are able to claim, many times after ending up with a net loss from their rental income.
+One of the advantages of being a landlord is the ability to take numerous deductions, many times after ending up with a net loss from their rental income.
 This may sounds like a bad thing, but you might be able to deduct this net loss from other sources of income, like your wage income from employment.

 Here is a list of some of the major tax deductions that may be available to residential landlords that do not own large numbers of properties:

 This list is not exhaustive, though, so be sure to check with a tax expert to learn more about landlord tax deductions.